 An adult bed bug has a lifespan that can range typically from two to four months; however, if unchecked and part of a very favorable environment, some bed bugs can live up to a year.

 The life cycle of a bedbug is broken down into seven stages.
 An adult female lays between one to five eggs a day.
 A single bedbug can lay 200 to 250 eggs in her lifetime.
 Eggs can hatch between 6 to 10 days.
 A newly-hatched nymph will then feed and shed its exoskeleton to grow to the next stage.
 Nymphs can take as little as five weeks or up to four to six months to grow into a full adult.

 As a general rule, bed bugs feed every 10 days.
 This process repeats until they reach adulthood.

 Bed bugs are excellent hitchhikers and can sneak into your home if you bring in any item from an infested place.
 They can come into your home through your personal belongings, used furniture or electronics, clothes, or any other single item that was in a bed bug-infested room in a hotel, movie theater, clothing store, or second-hand shop.
 If you live in an apartment, bed bugs can spread within a building from the neighboring suite to your home.

 How to check for bed bugs

-Your bed is most desirable to a bed bug looking to grow its brood.
+Your bed is most desirable to a bed bug looking to grow its brood, especially the box springs, platforms, and frames.
+These areas do not “move” a lot and are more favorable for bed bugs.
 Food sources are always close by and there are so many places to burrow until it’s time to feed again or lay eggs.